beloglazov/openstack-neat/README.rst

 4. Placing VMs selected for migration to other active or re-activated hosts.

-This work is a part of PhD research conducted within the `Cloud Computing and Distributed Systems (CLOUDS)
-Laboratory <http://www.cloudbus.org/>`_ at the University of Melbourne.
+This work is conducted within the `Cloud Computing and Distributed Systems (CLOUDS) Laboratory <http://www.cloudbus.org/>`_ at the University of Melbourne.
 The problem of dynamic VM consolidation considering Quality of Service (QoS) constraints has been studied from the theoretical perspective and algorithms addressing the sub-problems listed above have been proposed [1], [2].
-The algorithms have been evaluated using `CloudSim <http://code.google.com/p/cloudsim/>`_ and real-world workload traces collected from more than a thousand
-`PlanetLab <https://www.planet-lab.org/>`_ VMs hosted on servers located in more than 500 places around the world.
+The algorithms have been evaluated using `CloudSim <http://code.google.com/p/cloudsim/>`_ and real-world workload traces collected from more than a thousand `PlanetLab <https://www.planet-lab.org/>`_ VMs hosted on servers located in more than 500 places around the world.